 I am such a sucker when it comes to anything featuring the word “s’mores.”
 I was pretty sure I had hit the Holy Grail of s’mores cookies when I made this delicious little cookie recipe, and that version is definitely near and dear to my heart.

-But that doesn’t mean I won’t jump at the chance to try yet another version, and so when I saw this new approach at Joy The Baker I couldn’t resist.
-This recipe does not involve an oven, a campfire or anything else hot…as a matter of fact, it takes the opposite approach.
-It’s all about the refrigerator.
 Otherwise known in my house as the source of all information.
 I have the left side for my papers.
 The teenager has the right side for her papers.
 The Southern husband manages to keep all his information in his head.
-The dog doesn’t plan ahead at all, and is way more interested in the inside of the fridge.

 Yikes.
 It looks a lot better from farther away.

 Take 2 cups of mini-marshmallows.
 Test a couple of them to make sure they are okay.
 It’s your responsibility as the chef to make sure all the ingredients are in order.
 Toss them in there with the graham cracker pieces.

-Next you melt three sticks of butter, some cocoa powder and some corn syrup in a saucepan (okay, so there is some heat involved) until it is all nice and melted together.
+Next you melt butter, unsweetened cocoa powder and some corn syrup in a saucepan (okay, so there is some heat involved) until it is all nice and melted together.
 Cool it for a few minutes and then pour it over your graham cracker marshmallow pile.
 Stir it around until it is all one big chocolate bowl of happiness.

 Now pop it in the fridge for a few hours.
-You want to get it good and chilled down.
+You want to get it good and chilled down, so if you are able to leave them overnight that is even better.
 Then you are ready to cut it into bars.
-I have a big pizza cutter that worked perfectly for this, but I am sure a big knife would also do the trick.
-The original recipe called for cutting them into 15 bars…I did that at first, and they were 15 Big Bars…so I went back and cut most of them in half again so they look like this.
+I have a big pizza cutter that worked perfectly for this, but a big knife would also do the trick.

+You can cut them into any size you like, but these are super sweet, so I find smaller is better.
 This way you can eat two of them in a row and still feel kind of virtuous.